|

 Naturally, that good man, GAA President Seán MacCague, is not prepared to take this lying down.
 In a statement today, MacCague strongly criticised Fine Gael's Policy Document on Sport.
 Interpreting the document as implying that funding for Croke Park should be conditional on opening it up for other sports, Sean McCague described it as an "attempt to manipulate GAA policy.for their own political agendas and expediency".

-Citing a "colossal and unparalleled" contribution to the economy, McCague insisted: "We expect funding commensurate with our investment and we will not and cannot accept funding that is conditional relative to the use of our grounds or change of our rules."
+not and cannot accept funding that is conditional relative to the use of our

 Jimmy was interviewed on RTÉ's 'News At One' about all this and sounded like he'd much rather be back training the Junior C team in his native Finogue than trying to field some of Seán O'Rourke's high dropping balls.